nestjs/docs.nestjs.com/content/microservices/kafka.md

 #### Message pattern

 The Kafka microservice message pattern utilizes two topics for the request and reply channels.
-The `KafkaClient` sends messages with a [return address](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ReturnAddress.html) by associating a [correlation id](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html), reply topic, and reply partition with the request message.
-This requires the `KafkaClient` instance to be subscribed to the reply topic and assigned to at least one partition before sending a message.
+The `ClientKafka` sends messages with a [return address](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ReturnAddress.html) by associating a [correlation id](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html), reply topic, and reply partition with the request message.
+This requires the `ClientKafka` instance to be subscribed to the reply topic and assigned to at least one partition before sending a message.

 Subsequently, you need to have at least one reply topic partition for every Nest application running.
 For example, if you are running 4 Nest applications but the reply topic only has 3 partitions, then 1 of the Nest applications will error out when trying to send a message.

-When new `KafkaClient` instances are launched they join the consumer group and ask for a partition.
-This triggers a rebalance of partitions assigned to consumers belonging to the consumer group.
-Normally, this would be done in a round robin partitioner that assigns partitions to a sorted list of the consumer names within the consumer group.
-However, using this partitioning method, a new consumer could join the consumer group and fall where within the sorted list of consumer names because the consumer name is randomly set on application launch.
-To circumvent this problem, the `KafkaClient` consumer uses a round robin partitioner that assigns partitions to a sorted list of consumer high-resolution timestamps (`process.hrtime()`).
+When new `ClientKafka` instances are launched they join the consumer group and subscribe to their respective topics.
+This process triggers a rebalance of topic partitions assigned to consumers of the consumer group.

+Normally, topic partitions are assigned using round robin partitioner that assigns topic partitions to a collection of consumers sorted by consumer names which are randomly set on application launch.
+However, when a new consumer joins the consumer group, the new consumer be positioned anywhere within the collection of consumers.
+This creates a condition where preexisting consumers would be assigned different partitions when the preexisting consumer is positioned after the new consumer.
+Subsequently, the consumers that are assigned different partitions will lose response messages of requests sent before the reblance.

+To prevent the `ClientKafka` consumers from losing response messages a custom partitioner is utilized.
+This custom partitioner assigns partitions to a collection of consumers sorted by high-resolution timestamps (`process.hrtime()`) that are set on application launch.

 #### Incoming